natealcedo/dotfiles/README.md

 1. Download base-16 shell scripts
 2. Follow instructions on the documentation to install and ensure that terminal supports the correct colours.

+## Things to Note
-### Use vim.nox-py2 instead of normal vim so that ulti snips does not conflict with You complete me
+1. Use vim.nox-py2 instead of normal vim so that ulti snips does not conflict with You complete me
+2. Use the adobe source pro font instsalled from the fonts for vim-powerline/airline.
+Gives abit of margin between lines.
+It helps to make reading code from line to line easier.

 #Enjoy!